LabShengLi/nanome/README.md

 ## Installation
 Users only need to install **Nextflow** (https://nf-co.re/usage/installation).
 NANOME execution environment will be automatically configured with the support of conda, docker or singularity containers.
+Below is steps for installing Nextflow:
 ```angular2html
 # Add channel and install nextflow
 conda config --add channels defaults